Denver Millennium Bridge: History

 Preliminary work on the $9-million footbridge began in 1999.
 The structural and civil engineering firm Ove Arup & Partners, in conjunction with the architectural design company ArchitectureDenver, developed the design.

 Contractor Edward Kraemer & Sons, Inc. implemented the design, subcontracting Colorado Bridge and Iron to fabricate the steel components.
 The mast was constructed of cone-shaped steel plate sections welded together to form a 3-foot (1 m) base, 7-foot (2 m) midsection and 1.5-foot (.5 m) tip diameter.

 Glass-enclosed elevator towers on both ends of the footbridge accommodate pedestrians who have difficulty climbing the stairs leading up to either end of the bridge from street level.
 The Millennium Bridge was completed and officially opened by Denver Mayor Wellington Webb on April 22, 2002.

-On April 24, 2014, a $1-million renovation began on the footbridge to increase pedestrian accessibility to the bridge, which allows for smoother access between downtown Denver and the Central Platte Valley and Lower Highlands neighborhoods.
-Part of this renovation includes modifications to the east staircase and an upgrade to LED lighting, which will allow for the colors to be changed and increase energy efficiency by up to 80%.
+On April 24, 2014, a $1-million renovation began on the footbridge to make the bridge more accessible to pedestrians, along with LED lighting upgrades to improve energy efficiency.